debops/debops/docs/defaults-detailed.rst

   ``[PHP]`` in the configuration file.

 ``options``
-  A YAML text block with ``php.ini`` configuration options specified in the INI configuration file format.
+  A YAML text block with :file:`php.ini` configuration options specified in the INI configuration file format.

 ``comment``